Inherited a house and unsure what to do?

 Hoarding issues

 Many inherited houses come with decades of accumulated belongings, which may be expensive to remove.
-We’ve also seen families spend weeks or months sorting these items, even after deciding to sell the property
+I’ve also seen families spend weeks or months sorting these items, even after deciding to sell the property

 Unwanted house

-Another situation we encounter is heirs not wanting to deal with the additional responsibility that comes with the new house.
+Another situation I’ve encountered is heirs who don’t want to deal with the additional responsibility that comes with the new house.
 In some cases, they don’t want the house simply because it brings back difficult memories.

 A real-life inherited property story (How we helped)